 For the Residential New Construction program, the interaction of energy savings is accounted for in the home energy rating tool that compares the efficient building to the baseline or reference building and calculates savings.

-For the Commercial and Industrial Efficient Construction program, the energy savings for lighting is increased by an amount specified in the protocol to account for HVAC interaction.
+For the Residential and Commercial and Industrial Efficient Construction program, the energy savings for lighting is increased by an amount specified in the protocol to account for HVAC interaction.
 For commercial and industrial custom measures, interaction where relevant is accounted for in the site-specific analysis.
 In the Pay for Performance Program, interaction is addressed by the building simulation software program.

 Calculation of the Value of Resource Savings